peter-d/tmux-chooser/README.md

 The most likely source of problems are ssh connection issues.
 Make sure that:
  1. The serves you are connected to are in your `~/.ssh/known_hosts` file
- 2. You can access the servers without a password, using ssh keys (this avoids the need for `tmux-chooser` to prompt or remember passwords and all related potential security problems)
+ 2. You can access the servers without a password, using ssh keys (this avoids the need for `tmux-chooser` to prompt for or remember passwords and all related potential security problems)

 Check the paramiko logs in `/tmp/paramiko.<PID>.log` to get a clue of what might be the problem.